Abbeyafolaby/blog-api/README.md

 The API will be available at `http://localhost:3000`

 #### API Endpoints
+- `POST /api/auth/register` - Register a new user
+- `POST /api/auth/login` - User login
+- `GET /api/protected/me` - Example protected route (requires Bearer token)

+To be added as the project progresses:
 - `GET /api/posts` - Get all blog posts
-- `POST /api/posts` - Create a new blog post
+- `POST /api/posts` - Create a new blog post (protected)
 - `GET /api/posts/:id` - Get a specific blog post
-- `PUT /api/posts/:id` - Update a blog post
+- `PUT /api/posts/:id` - Update a blog post (protected)
-- `DELETE /api/posts/:id` - Delete a blog post
+- `DELETE /api/posts/:id` - Delete a blog post (protected)
-- `POST /api/auth/register` - Register a new user
-- `POST /api/auth/login` - User login

 Full API documentation available at `/api/docs` when server is running.